Where can I see buildings that use the GLB M2 advanced building system?

 Does the system require construction workers to have special skills?

-The panels can be set up and assembled using just two people with minimal equipment, whilst no lifting equipment is required.
-The spraying of the panel with shotcrete, some would argue is easier than applying plaster undercoat.
+The panels can be set up and assembled using just two people with minimal equipment, with no lifting equipment required.
+The spraying of the panel with shotcrete, most find is easier than applying plaster undercoat.
 Where a concrete form is used then spraying is not needed.

 What specific H&S issues come with the product or building technique?